aliciafoxx/aliciafoxx.github.io/docs/enterprise.md

 It's important to me to help make space in research for scientists who have been historically excluded in science.
 I also work to conduct research on methods and metascience to improve reproducibility in the research enterprise.

-# Equity & Inclusion in Science works
+# Equity & Inclusion in Science

+Works:

 [Evaluating the prevalence and quality of conference codes of conduct](https://journals.asm.org/doi/full/10.1128/mSystems.01151-21)